-Transfer students must have a minimum of 24 transferable semester hours (36 quarter hours) of credit, a minimum 2.00/4.00 GPA (as calculated by NIU), good academic standing (not on probation or dismissal) from the last college or university attended, and satisfy Northern's competitive transfer GPA (currently a 2.5 on a 4.0 scale).
+Transfer students must have a minimum of 24 transferable semester hours (36 quarter hours) of credit, be in good academic standing from the last college or university attended and satisfy Northern's competitive transfer GPA (currently a 2.5 on a 4.0 scale).
 An AA or AS degree is not required, but does provide important benefits to most transfer students (if from an Illinois public community college).
-See Tranfer Criteria for more information.
-See Transfer Center for contact information for questions.
+See Transfer Criteria for more information.
+Visit our Transfer Center page for contact information for questions.

-Early application is encouraged, since you will be assigned orientation, academic advisement, and registration based on the date you are admitted.
-Applications are taken on or after September 1 of the year before the fall, spring, and summer sessions.
-The Online application is the preferred, best method to apply for admissions consideration.
+Early application is encouraged, since you will be assigned orientation, academic advising and registration based on the date you are admitted.
+Depending on which semester you are applying for admission, there are different deadlines.
+The Online application is the preferred method to apply for admission.

 NIU’s graduated tuition plan reduces the cost per credit hour as you add classes, letting you take more classes for less money.
-NIU’s "typical annual budget" may be found in the Financing Your Education page.
+Our “Truth-in-tuition” plan provides students with a fixed tuition rate for a time period of four continuous years beginning with your initial enrollment.
+Our tuition estimator will help you put together an estimated "typical annual budget."

 NIU helps students secure internships and full-time employment by offering job and internship fairs, career counseling, resume and cover letter reviews and an online job search database.
 For more information, see our Careers & Employment page.